Public Hospital Project

 Superior Systems Waiver

-Since 1985, the Superior Systems Waiver (SSW), under the authority of the federal Centers for Medicare and Medicaid Services, has allowed the Clinical Assurance and Administrative Support Division (CAASD) to provide oversight of the utilization of Medi-Cal services.
+Since 1985, the Superior Systems Waiver (SSW), under the authority of the federal Centers for Medicare and Medicaid Services, has allowed the Clinical Assurance Division (CAD) to provide oversight of the utilization of Medi-Cal services.

 Dispute Resolution Process

-A dispute resolution process is in place for participating hospitals to dispute any DHCS CAASD findings.
+A dispute resolution process is in place for participating hospitals to dispute any DHCS CAD findings.

-The PHP is supported by DHCS CAASD Headquarters staff based in Sacramento, CA as well as DHCS Medi-Cal Field Offices located throughout the State.
-The following general email address is available for participating hospitals to submit questions, suggestions, or any other communications to the DHCS CAASD Staff:
+The PHP is supported by DHCS CAD Headquarters staff based in Sacramento, CA as well as DHCS Medi-Cal Field Offices located throughout the State.
+The following general email address is available for participating hospitals to submit questions, suggestions, or any other communications to the DHCS CAD Staff:

 Links on this page may be documents in Adobe Acrobat Portable Document Format (PDF); unless indicated they are smaller than 2 MB.
 PDF documents require Adobe Reader.
 If you need to install or upgrade to the latest version, see the "Download Free Readers" link at the bottom of the page.